honinbouhzc/Feedster_Post_AngularJS_App_Front_End/README.md

 # Feedster_Post_AngularJS_App_Front_End

- build a news feed app using custom directives.
+ Build a news feed app using custom directives.

+ Click on each post's +1 button.